pretenderjs/pretender/README.md

 });

 ```

+###

+### Tracking Requests
+Your pretender instance will track handlers and requests on a few array properties.
+All handlers are stored on `handlers` property and incoming requests will be tracked in one of
+two properties: `handledRequests` and `unhandledRequests`.
+This is useful if you want to build
+testing infrastructure on top of pretender and need to fail tests that have handlers without requests.

+Each handler keeps a count of the number of requests is successfuly served.

 ### Clean up
 When you're done mocking, be sure to call `shutdown()` to restore the native XMLHttpRequest object: